Mental Health: Take Charge, Feel Better

 - The connection between behavioral problems and cerebral palsy

-- How Maggie uses exercise — and other techniques — to feel happier, live her best life
+- How you can use exercise — and other techniques — to feel happier, live your best life

 - Ways you can be proactive, take charge of your mind